T’Pau, a canon character, is a part of the Star Trek: Enterprise Vulcan arc.

 I really haven’t gotten a chance to give Chris a lot of depth, although I’d like to.
 He’s one of those characters that hides from the writer.

-See the Stats page for individual read and review counts.
+Please see the Stats page for individual read and review counts.

 This Month’s Productivity Killers